ejp-rd-vp/vp-api-specs/README.md

 <h3> Understanding the response: </h3>

-<h5 id="threshold-ranges"> Responses based on thresholds/ranges </h5>
+<h5 id="ranges"> Responses based on ranges </h5>

 In the above example of the response for the individuals endpoint, information of the resultant dataset matching the query is provided within the "**resultSets**" attribute.

-To provide flexibility for implementers between using a minimum threshold or a range, the "info" section of each resultant dataset in "resultSets" need to conform to the following standardised structure:
+To provide flexibility for implementers between using a range, the "info" section of each resultant dataset in "resultSets" need to conform to the following standardised structure:

 ```
 "info": {